joshuajerome/Gatling-PPDM/READMORE.md

 This directory contains all Java packages.

 ### (default package)
-Default package that comes with all Gatling projects.
+Default package comes with all Gatling projects.

 - #### Engine.java